 We must take action.

-In the short term, we propose a number of actions that can be implemented:
+In the short-term, we propose a number of actions:

 Actions to Improve Accountability